UAE Signs International Cooperation Agreements During WEF - UrduPoint

 The Ministry of Economy of the UAE and The Department of Economic Development of Abu Dhabi signed a grant agreement with the World Economic Forum, regarding the organisation of an annual forum for TradeTech Global: Catalyzing trade technology deployment (the “Project”).
 The Collaboration will include Research and Dialogue, Policy Incubation & Reform & Implementation.

-The UAE signed a framework agreement with WEF about the Global Future Councils, to be organised in the UAE, Dubai on October 2023.
+The UAE signed a framework agreement with WEF about the Global Future Councils, to be organized in the UAE, Dubai on November 2023.

 During the second day’s activities, Huda Al Hashmi, Deputy Minister of Cabinet Affairs for Strategic Affairs participated in the meeting of the Metaverse Governance Steering Committee.
 The meeting discussed milestones around the Defining and Building the Metaverse Initiative and the Global Collaboration Village, where members have provided an overview of the Global Collaboration Village, and discussed key past and future GCV milestones.